AKHILESHKHOSE/PROJECT_1/README.md

 1. Set up your database:
 Install PostgreSQL: Follow the official guide: https://www.postgresql.org/download/

 2. Create a database:
  Use a descriptive name (e.g., ipl_analytics).

 3.Import the data:
 Execute the provided SQL scripts (create_tables.sql and import_data.sql) to create tables and populate them with the data.

-4. Run the analysis scripts:
+4. Run the Query in PG ADMIN:

-Use an SQL client or command line to execute the provided scripts (analysis.sql, visualization.sql).
-These scripts perform various analyses and generate visualizations (optional).
+Check the output until you are satisfied and the condition is met

 # Project Structure: